JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setTaskBrief`

-Set the hash for the task brief, aka task work specification, which identifies the task brief content in ddb
+Set the hash for the task brief, aka task work specification, which identifies the task brief content in ddb Allowed before a task is finalized

 **Parameters**